-Research at BUSM: A Guide for Medical Students
+Research Guide for Medical Students

 This guide provides guidance to B.U. medical students who are interested in undertaking research while at BUSM.
 Each student must consider career goals, academic interests, and time available in the curriculum when planning his/her pathway to undertaking successful research experiences.

 - Student research can be extracurricular or a credit-bearing course

 - Students may be paid or un-paid for their research.

 - There are short-term opportunities (e.g., Medical Student Summer Research Program) or long-term opportunities (a year off from the curriculum to engage in research).

 - Points in the curriculum to undertake research (timeline)